VMware vCloud Director(vCD) Test Automation

 - Modularity to run a single test case / single test suite / multiple test cases / all test cases depending on the requirement.

-It will be a good idea to group operations which are to be used from setup, teardown, and test suites and hence we created common functions for such operations.
+It will be a good idea to group operations that are to be used from setup, teardown, and test suites, and hence we created common functions for such operations.
 The operations include creating vApp, creating a network, creating firewall rules, etc. The common functions are handy when new test cases are to be written.

-There are different tools that can be used to achieve test automation such as pyvcloud, vCloud Director APIs, terraform, and vRO.
+There are different tools that can be used to achieve test automation, such as pyvcloud, vCloud Director APIs, terraform, and vRO.
 In the scenario that I will be explaining here, I have used pyvcloud and vCloud Director APIs.
-I will also be elaborating about the advantages and disadvantages along with a sample code.
+I will also be elaborating on the advantages and disadvantages along with a sample code.

 Now, let’s have a look at how your setup and teardown scripts will look like -